Police of Poland: Police training establishments

-The final police training establishment in Poland is the Akademia Policji or Higher Police School in Szczytno (Warmian-Masurian Voivodeship).
+The final police training establishment in Poland is the Akademia Policji or Police Academy in Szczytno (Warmian-Masurian Voivodeship).
 This school was founded in 1954 as the officer academy of the Milicja Obywatelska, renamed in 1972 to the Higher Militia School, the college finally became the Higher Police School upon Poland's return to liberal democracy in 1990.
 Since then it has remained the only establishment in the country certified to run courses for commissioned officers of the Polish police, and the officer's commissioning course.
 All students who attend the Higher Police School are expected to study criminal, constitutional and economic law.
 In addition to academic studies, officer candidates are trained in modern policing techniques, weapons' handling, and informatics.
 The college has numerous links with senior police academies in Europe and throughout the wider world.

 Ceremonial units

-Representative Honor Guard Company of the Policja
+Representative Honour Guard Company of the Police

 The Representative Honor Guard Company (Kompania reprezentacyjna Policja) is the ceremonial drill unit of the police.
 Affiliated with the Representative Honor Guard Regiment of the Polish Armed Forces, it performs public duties and drill and ceremony on behalf of the police force and the President of Poland.
 In regards to national events, it mainly performs during the annual National Independence Day ceremony in November alongside other honor units on Piłsudski Square.